usdot-jpo-ode/jpo-cvdp/README.md

 BSM geoposition (latitude and longitude) and speed are used to determine the disposition of each BSM processed.
 The PPM also redacts other BSM fields.

+## PPM Limitations

+Protecting against inference-based privacy attacks on spatiotemporal trajectories (i.e., sequences of BSMs from a single vehicle) in **general** is a challenging task.
+An example of an inference-based privacy attack is identifying the driver that generated a sequence of BSMs using specific locations they visit during their trip, or other features discernable from the information in the BSM sequence. **This PPM treats a specific use case: a geofenced area where residences do not exist, e.g., a highway corridor, with certain speed restrictions.** Do not assume this strategy will work in general.
+There are alternative strategies that must be employed to handle cases where loitering locations can aid in learning the identity of the driver.

 # Release Notes

 ## ODE Sprint 11